Thermalization without detailed balance: population oscillations in the absence of coherences

-In the case of the Pauli master equation, thermalization is generally a consequence of microscopic reversibility \cite{thomsen_logical_1953} or weak coupling to the thermal bath \cite{alicki2023violation}.
-Any of these properties produces a rather constraining symmetry between opposite transition rates known as detailed balance at equilibrium (DB) \cite{lewis_new_1925,fowler_note_1925}.
-DB forces the system to evolve towards a thermal steady state by balancing the probability flow from eigenstate $l$ to $k$ with the one from $k$ to $l$.
+Detailed balance (DB) has been considered as a necessary condition for thermalization\cite{lewis_new_1925,fowler_note_1925}, hampering the study of thermalization beyond DB.
+The role of DB in thermalization becomes evident in the Pauli rate equation.
+In this equation, the constraints DB imposes on the transition rates force the system to evolve towards a thermal steady state through a non-oscillatory exponential decay of the energy levels' population.
+This is achieved by balancing the probability flow between each pair of eigenstates.
 Moreover, DB ensures the lack of persistent probability and heat currents at thermal equilibrium \cite{zia_probability_2007}.

-Nevertheless, there are several systems that violate detailed balance at equilibrium (VDB): photonic crystals \cite{zhu_near-complete_2014}, non-reciprocal planar slabs \cite{khandekar_new_2020} and electrons in quantum rings \cite{entin1995orbital}, to mention a few examples.
-These systems reach thermal equilibrium but through a more complex mechanism known as complex balancing \cite{feinberg2019foundations}.
-Instead of each transition pair being ``balanced'' independently, thermalization involves multiple transition pairs.
-Systems that VDB present interesting features at thermal equilibrium such as persistent currents \cite{zhu_persistent_2016}, repulsive Casimir forces \cite{gelbwaser-klimovsky_equilibrium_2022} and potential violations of Earshaw's theorem \cite{fiedler2023perspectives}.
-VDB provides extra degrees of freedom to the system thermalization dynamics, which has been shown to accelerate thermalization \cite{ichiki2013violation}.
-Besides this result, the consequences of VDB on the thermalization dynamics remain mainly unknown.
+Nevertheless, several systems can violate DB at equilibrium: photonic crystals \cite{zhu_near-complete_2014}, non-reciprocal planar slabs \cite{khandekar_new_2020} and electrons in quantum rings \cite{entin1995orbital}, to mention a few examples.
+As recently has been shown in the context of Lindblad and Pauli rate equations\cite{alicki2023violation}, when these systems interact only with a thermal bath, the steady state is a thermal equilibrium state despite the violation of detailed balance at equilibrium (VDB).
+Systems that violate DB present interesting features at thermal equilibrium such as persistent currents \cite{zhu_persistent_2016}, repulsive Casimir forces \cite{gelbwaser-klimovsky_equilibrium_2022} and potential violations of Earshaw's theorem \cite{fiedler2023perspectives}.
+However, these studies focus on systems at thermal equilibrium, without investigating the thermalization process itself.
+In contrast, in the realm of algorithms, the VDB has been shown to accelerate the convergence of Markov Chain Monte Carlo methods \cite{ichiki2013violation}.
+This suggests the potential for VDB to influence the thermalization of real physical systems, a topic that remains unexplored.